Postage, dispatch & delivery

 Who will Green Planet products appeal to?

 It's impossible to be 100% 'green' all of the time.
 We live in a modern world and all that entails.
 However, it's still possible to do our bit to help the environment.
-It's the small things we do collectively that can make a BIG difference - whether that's refurbishing, repurposing, recycling, picking up litter from the beach or local park, or treating yourself to a product from Green Planet Candle Co!
+It's the small things we do collectively that can make a BIG difference - whether that's refurbishing, repurposing, re-using, picking up litter from the beach or local park, or treating yourself to a product from Green Planet Candle Co!

 Why is fragrance important?